MA, RCC, Director of Thrive Downtown

 - Men’s issues

-- Psychedelic integration
+- Psychedelic planning, integration and guiding

 - Accelerated Experiential Dynamic Psychotherapy

 - Group psychotherapy

 - Internal Family Systems